-This area is know to tourists as the Southern Highlands of New South Wales.
+This area is known to tourists as the Southern Highlands of New South Wales.

 This Shire is an important catchment area for water supply to Sydney, Wollongong and the Northern Shoalhaven.

-Much of the Shire is located at or above 640 metres above sea level.
-The main towns are Bowral, Moss Vale, Mittagong and Bundanoon.
-As well, there are smaller villages like Hill Top, Yerrinbool, Colo Vale, Robertson, Berrima, New Berrima, Exeter, Burrawang, Penrose, Willow Vale, Alpine, Balaclava, Renwick, Wingello, Sutton Forest, Avoca, Fitzroy Falls, Balmoral, Medway, Wildes Meadow, Kangaloon, and East Kangaloon.
+As well, there are smaller villages including Hill Top, Yerrinbool, Colo Vale, Robertson, Berrima, New Berrima, Exeter, Burrawang, Penrose, Willow Vale, Alpine, Balaclava, Renwick, Wingello, Sutton Forest, Avoca, Fitzroy Falls, Balmoral, Medway, Wildes Meadow, Kangaloon, and East Kangaloon.